If you have USD in a Singapore bank, what set of rates do you think the bank uses to pay you interest? Is it USD rate?

-LIBOR stands for London Interbank Offered Rate, an interest rate at which banks can borrow funds, in marketable size, from other banks in the London interbank market.
+LIBOR is the interest rate at which banks can borrow funds, in marketable size, from other banks in the London interbank market.

 The LIBOR is the world’s most widely used benchmark for short-term interest rates.
 It’s important because it is the rate at which the world’s most preferred borrowers are able to borrow money.
 It is also the rate upon which rates for less preferred borrowers are based.
 For example, a multinational corporation with a very good credit rating may be able to borrow money for one year at LIBOR plus 4 or 5 points.